zkSNACKs/zIPs/UXImprovementProcess.md

 ### 2. Get User Feedback

-Present the perceived issue to the UX Testing groups.
-If the majority of the testing groups agrees with the issue, move to step 3.
+Present the perceived issue to the UX Testing groups and observe whether the issue exists for the users.
+If the issue exists for users, move to step 3.
 If the majority of the testing groups does not see the issue, mark issue as resolved.
 If results are inconclusive, widen testing groups.

 ### 3. Develop a Solution.